AtomMaterialUI/material-theme-docs/docs/configuration/scrollbars.md

 - Gutter modified lines
 - ...

-However up until 2019.1 scrollbars were still controlled by the UI Theme.
+However, up until 2019.1 scrollbars were still controlled by the UI Theme.
 This was fine but if the color scheme was using, let's say, a dark purple shade, why would the scrollbar still _Darcula Gray_ based?

 As a result they started refactoring the Scrollbars to allow color scheme designers to control the color and opacity of the scrollbars when their scheme is applied.
-However this setting is nowhere to be found as of today!
+However, this setting is nowhere to be found as of today!
 The only way to change the Scrollbar colors was from the XML file directly.

 I'm sure this is bound to happen sooner or later, but in the meantime the plugin is adding a new section in the Color